 DISASTER RELIEF MINISTRY helps devastated communities with the rebuilding of homes and communities after natural disasters strike.
-Teams of volunteer labor, skill, and supplies provide aid, accompanied by experienced leadership, with a commitment to competent workmanship, and working thru a connection with Presbyterian Disaster Assistance (PDA) or other disaster relief agencies as available.
+Teams of volunteer labor, skill, and supplies provide aid, accompanied by experienced leadership, with a commitment to competent workmanship, and working through a connection with Presbyterian Disaster Assistance (PDA) or other disaster relief agencies as available.

 Members